khufkens/paper_writing_template/README.md

-# Generic R journal article template
+# Generic R paper template

 This template provides an easy way to setup a journal article structure in the R markdown format which stick to [good paper writing practices](https://khufkens.github.io/paper_writing_checklist/).